jongio/mvpsdkdemo/README.md

 ### View the Log Stream

 1. Back to VS Code, go to the log stream and show that the policy logs are there and that Managed Identity was successfully used.

+    You will see the following lines for the custom policy:

+    ```cmd
+    2020-03-18 22:48:13.757 +00:00 [Information] SimpleTracingPolicy: >> Response: 206 from GET https://mvpsdkdemostorage.blob.core.windows.net/blobs/blob.txt
+    ```

+    You will see the following lines for Managed Identity:

+    ```cmd
+    2020-03-18 22:48:13.295 +00:00 [Information] Azure-Identity: ManagedIdentityCredential.GetToken succeeded.
+Scopes: [ https://storage.azure.com/.default ] ParentRequestId: 1fce14b9-720a-45a0-af21-146098f3ec25 ExpiresOn: 2020-03-19T01:49:40.0000000+00:00

+    2020-03-18 22:48:13.297 +00:00 [Information] Azure-Identity: DefaultAzureCredential.GetToken succeeded.
+Scopes: [ https://storage.azure.com/.default ] ParentRequestId: 1fce14b9-720a-45a0-af21-146098f3ec25 ExpiresOn: 2020-03-19T01:49:40.0000000+00:00
+    ```

+    If you do not see those lines, that means that you started the log streaming after the first request.
+Since tokens are now obtained at the app level, you'll only see those Identity related messages once per app start, not once per request.